lorenzomatheo/guardiaoeleitoral/README.md

   Recommended for compatibility with torch, opencv-python, and other libraries.

 > Hugging Face account with access to the Wvolf/ViT_Deepfake_Detection model Required to use the deepfake detection pipeline.

-> Dependencies installed via requirements
+> Dependencies installed via pip
 > langgraph
 > langsmith(for future monitoring of the agents)
 > transformers
-> torch
+> pyngrok
 > opencv-python
-> pillow
+> Pillow
 > flask
-> requests
 > python-dotenv
 > pyngrok